TritonDataCenter/postgres-loadgen/README.md

 were in place.
 Several changes were made during this run, resulting in the configuration described above.
 Then PostgreSQL was stopped.
 The filesystem was rolled back to the initial snapshot, and a second, clean run was started.
-Results are available from the first trun, but they're not useful, since the configuration was inappropriate and changing.
+Results are available from the first run, but they're not useful, since the configuration was inappropriate and changing.

 The second run produced the results described below.